Gram stain

-In microbiology and bacteriology, Gram stain (Gram staining or Gram's method), is a method of staining used to classify bacterial species into two large groups: gram-positive bacteria and gram-negative bacteria.
+Gram stain (Gram staining or Gram's method), is a method of staining used to classify bacterial species into two large groups: gram-positive bacteria and gram-negative bacteria.
+It may also be used to diagnose a fungal infection.
 The name comes from the Danish bacteriologist Hans Christian Gram, who developed the technique in 1884.

 Gram staining differentiates bacteria by the chemical and physical properties of their cell walls.
 Gram-positive cells have a thick layer of peptidoglycan in the cell wall that retains the primary stain, crystal violet.
 Gram-negative cells have a thinner peptidoglycan layer that allows the crystal violet to wash out on addition of ethanol.
 They are stained pink or red by the counterstain, commonly safranin or fuchsine.
-Lugol's iodine solution is always added after addition of crystal violet to strengthen the bonds of the stain with the cell membrane.
+Lugol's iodine solution is always added after addition of crystal violet to form a stable complex with crystal violet that strengthens the bonds of the stain with the cell wall.

 Gram staining is almost always the first step in the identification of a bacterial group.
 While Gram staining is a valuable diagnostic tool in both clinical and research settings, not all bacteria can be definitively classified by this technique.
 This gives rise to gram-variable and gram-indeterminate groups.

 History

 The method is named after its inventor, the Danish scientist Hans Christian Gram (1853–1938), who developed the technique while working with Carl Friedländer in the morgue of the city hospital in Berlin in 1884.
 Gram devised his technique not for the purpose of distinguishing one type of bacterium from another but to make bacteria more visible in stained sections of lung tissue.
+Gram noticed that some bacterial cells possessed noticeable resistance to decolorization.
+Based on these observations, Gram developed the initial gram staining procedure, initially making use of Ehrlich's aniline-gentian violet, Lugol's iodine, absolute alcohol for decolorization, and Bismarck brown for counterstain.
 He published his method in 1884, and included in his short report the observation that the typhus bacillus did not retain the stain.
+Gram did not initially make the distinction between Gram-negative and Gram-positive bacteria using his procedure.

 Uses

 Gram staining is a bacteriological laboratory technique used to differentiate bacterial species into two large groups (gram-positive and gram-negative) based on the physical properties of their cell walls.
-Gram staining is not used to classify archaea, formerly archaeabacteria, since these microorganisms yield widely varying responses that do not follow their phylogenetic groups.
+Gram staining can also be used to diagnose a fungal infection.
+Gram staining is not used to classify archaea, since these microorganisms yield widely varying responses that do not follow their phylogenetic groups.

-Some organisms are gram-variable (meaning they may stain either negative or positive); some are not stained with either dye used in the Gram technique and are not seen.
-In a modern environmental or molecular microbiology lab, most identification is done using genetic sequences and other molecular techniques, which are far more specific and informative than differential staining.

-Medical

 Gram stains are performed on body fluid or biopsy when infection is suspected.
 Gram stains yield results much more quickly than culturing, and are especially important when infection would make an important difference in the patient's treatment and prognosis; examples are cerebrospinal fluid for meningitis and synovial fluid for septic arthritis.